-Thin gangly arms, hair cut above her ears, she lives high in the trees overlooking the seaside town.
-Her Cherokee mother places her into a ballet class in the hope she will cease beating up little boys.
+Thin gangly arms, hair cut above her ears, she lives high in the trees overlooking the Florida seaside town.
+Her Cherokee mother places her into the ballet classes of a reknowned Italian dance teacher ~ with the hope she will cease beating up little boys.
 Nine-year-old Muscles would go on to live and breathe classical movement along with writing, illustrating, composing music and swimming competitively.
 A lovely life ~ yes, a good, richly lived, inspiring life.

-Muscles purveys the surrounding seaside town from her perch at the top of the giant red cedar tree in her backyard.
+Muscles surveys the surrounding seaside town from her perch at the top of the giant red cedar tree in her backyard.
 It is her favorite place to be.

 Extremely thin arms, long spider-like body, hair cut above her ears.
-Looking rather unlike a feminine girl, Muscles loved to shinny up tree after tree, then sit and watch the world.
-She is considered an extraordinary athlete, refuses to bathe, and wins most competitions involved the boys and the girls at her local school.
+Looking rather unlike a girl of any kind, she does!
+Muscles loves to shinny up tree after tree, then sit and watch the world.
+She is considered an extraordinary athlete, refuses to bathe, and wins most competitions involving boys and the girls at her local grade school.